RESEARCH STARTER

 David was twenty-seven years old when he began performing stand-up comedy routines in New York City comedy clubs.
 He told stories about his life, combining reality with fantasy and absurdity.
 His act was often poorly received by his audiences, who were accustomed to more conventional one-line gags.
 On some nights when the audience failed to connect with his performance, David would throw his microphone on the floor and storm off the stage.
 While many audiences failed to understand his humor, other comedians appreciated the originality of his act.
 One of these comedians was Jerry Seinfeld, who met David in 1976.
 The two spent time together, working on each other’s jokes and enjoying their conversations.

 In addition to performing in comedy clubs, David worked in television.
-In 1980, he became a staff writer and performer on Fridays, a late-night television program that aired on American Broadcasting Company (ABC) for two seasons.
-He was a staff writer for another late-night comedy show on National Broadcasting Company (NBC), Saturday Night Live, during the 1984–1985 season, which was a miserable experience for David.
+In 1980, he became a staff writer and performer on Fridays, a late-night television program that aired on the American Broadcasting Company (ABC) for two seasons.
+He was a staff writer for another late-night comedy show on the National Broadcasting Company (NBC), Saturday Night Live, during the 1984–1985 season, which was a miserable experience for David.
 Dick Ebersol, the show’s executive producer, disliked David’s brand of humor and allowed only one of David’s sketches to be performed on the program.
 David later created and wrote the pilot for Norman’s Corner, a failed situation comedy.
 He also had small parts in films.

 By the late 1980s, however, David was barely making a living from his stand-up act, and his chances of attaining mainstream success seemed dim.
 Seinfeld was having better luck, and, in the fall of 1988, NBC asked him to create a situation comedy.
 Seinfeld told David about it, and the two devised a pilot that launched one of the most successful sitcoms in television history.
 Seinfeld told an interviewer that the two wanted the show “to sound like Larry and me talking.”
 After the pilot, The Seinfeld Chronicles, was broadcast on July 5, 1989, NBC ordered four episodes for that summer and another thirteen to air the following spring.